Easy Mexican Pork Chops

 Why are my pork chops dry and tough?

-Next time, don’t let the pork marinate for more than 18 hours, or the marinade will actually begin to work in reverse and make the meat tougher.
-Also, be sure not to overcook the pork chops.
-Once the internal temperature reaches 145°F, remove from the heat and allow the chops to rest for at least 3 minutes before cutting.
+If you marinate pork for more than 18 hours, the marinade will actually begin to work in reverse, making the meat tougher.
+Also, be sure not to overcook them.
+As soon as the internal temperature reaches 145°F, remove them from the heat.

 How much marinade do I need for pork chops?

-Aim for about 1/3 to 1/2 cup of marinade per pound of pork chops.
+Aim for about 1/3 to 1/2 cup of marinade per pound of chops.

 Is it safe to eat pink pork chops?

 Pork is a red meat, so it’s normal and safe for pork chops to still be a bit pink inside after cooking, per USDA.
-As long as the internal temperature is 145°F (63°C), it is totally safe!
+As long as the internal temperature reaches 145°F (63°C), it is totally safe to eat.

 Did you make this recipe?